 Learn in a Team

-If you are on a team going to do intercultural ministry, or you are perhaps already on-field, you can enhance your learning by discussing the implications of what the course is teaching you to your situation.
+If you are on a team going to do the mission field or you if you are already there, you can enhance your learning by discussing the implications of what the course is teaching you to your situation.
 The team facilitator may be the team leader, who organizes meetings, coordinates discussions, and so on.

 Learn on your own, but participate actively in the online discussion forums